 The use of derivative instruments is subject to applicable regulations of the SEC, the Commodity Futures Trading Commission ("CFTC"), various state regulatory authorities and, with respect to exchange-traded derivatives, the several exchanges upon which they are traded.
-As discussed above under "Asset Coverage Requirements," in order to engage in certain transactions in derivatives, the Fund may be required to hold offsetting positions or to hold cash or liquid securities in a segregated account or designated on the Fund's books.
 In addition, the Fund's ability to use derivative instruments may be limited by tax considerations.